Manu Ginóbili: Peak years: second and third championships (2004–2011)

 Ginóbili met then-President of Argentina Néstor Kirchner following the 2005 NBA Finals.

 After some initial issues with San Antonio over his contract, Ginóbili re-signed on a 6-year, $52 million contract with the Spurs and started every game during the 2004–05 season.
 This was his best season yet as he was selected as a reserve by NBA coaches to the 2005 Western Conference All-Star team, marking his debut in the elite mid-season showcase.
 During the playoffs, Ginóbili's play was pivotal to winning San Antonio's third championship.
 The Spurs first defeated Phoenix 4–1 in the Conference Finals, before prevailing in a very defense-oriented seven-game series against the Detroit Pistons.
 Ginóbili recorded career-highs in his playoff numbers, most notably 20.8 ppg and 5.8 rpg, and had the third-highest point total in the entire playoffs.
 In the NBA Finals MVP Award voting he came in second to Tim Duncan.
 The former finished the 2004–05 season as the second-leading scorer on the team.
-During the season, Ginóbili became only the fourth person to win consecutive Olimpias de Oro, this time sharing the award with soccer star Carlos Tevez.
+During the season, Ginóbili became only the fourth person to win consecutive Olimpia de Oro, this time sharing the award with soccer star Carlos Tevez.

 The 2005–06 season was an injury-plagued one for Ginóbili, who suffered foot and ankle injuries that hindered his ability to play.
 Ginóbili managed 65 games in the regular season, but saw a dip in major statistics as compared to the previous season.
 During the playoffs, he returned to form, but was unable to prevent the Spurs from being eliminated by the Dallas Mavericks in the Conference Semifinals.

 In the 2006–07 season, the Spurs lacked energy from their reserves.
 Ginóbili came off the bench for most of the second half of the season, helping the Spurs attain the league's best record during that portion of the season.
 Ginóbili produced numbers closely identical to his successful 2004–05 campaign despite starting in only 36 of 75 games, his second-lowest number of starts since arriving at San Antonio.
 The 2007 NBA Playoffs saw him help the Spurs to defeat the Denver Nuggets, Phoenix Suns and Utah Jazz; the team then swept the Cleveland Cavaliers for Ginobili's third and San Antonio's fourth championship.